johe123qwe/github-trending/README.md

 ## C#

+* 【2023-11-29】[mixcore / mix.core](https://github.com/mixcore/mix.core) - 🚀 Mixcore CMS is an Future-Proof Enterprise Web CMS that supports both headless and decoupled to easily build any kinds of app/web app/all in all/customizable APIs built on top of ASP.NET Core / Dotnet Core.
+It is a completely open-source ASP.NET Core (Dotnet Core) CMS solution. https://mixcore.org
 * 【2023-11-28】[ph4nt0mbyt3 / Darkside](https://github.com/ph4nt0mbyt3/Darkside) - C# AV/EDR Killer using less-known driver (BYOVD)
 * 【2023-11-28】[emberstack / kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector) - Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates.
 * 【2023-11-28】[AutoFixture / AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.